jordanchow1/cannabis_consumer_insights/README.md

 This project explores Canadian cannabis consumer behaviour by reconstructing and analyzing synthetic microdata inspired by published market research.
 Using metrics from Numerator’s Modern Cannabis Consumer Behavior report, I simulated around 2,000 individual “consumer” records to model spending levels, usage frequency, and product preferences.

-The goal was to turn high-level industry data into granular, consumer-level insights that could inform market segmentation, product positioning, and marketing strategy.
+The goal was to turn high-level industry data into consumer-level insights that could inform market segmentation, product positioning, and marketing strategy.

 ---

 ## Project Objectives